 Douglas M. Kratz has been a member of our Board of Directors since October 2013 and also serves on the Board of Directors of our subsidiary bank, TBK Bank, SSB.
-Mr. Kratz is Chairman of our Risk Committee and serves on the Executive Loan Committee of TBK Bank, SSB.
-On October 1, 2015 Triumph Community Bank, N.A. f/k/a THE National Bank was merged with and into TBK Bank, SSB.
-Prior to Triumph Bancorp's 2013 acquisition of National Bancshares, Inc, Mr. Kratz served as Chairman of the Board of National Bancshares, Inc. and a director of its subsidiary bank, THE National Bank, since 2001.
+Mr. Kratz currently serves as Chairman of the Risk Committee and is a member of the subsidiary bank's Executive Loan Committee.
+Prior to Triumph Bancorp's 2013 acquisition of National Bancshares, Inc, Mr. Kratz served as Chairman of the board of National Bancshares, Inc. and a director of its subsidiary bank, THE National Bank, since 2001.
 During that period, for several years, Mr. Kratz served as Chief Executive Officer and Vice Chairman of the parent company and subsidiary bank, respectively.
 Over the past 30 years, Mr. Kratz has served on the boards of directors of numerous community banking organizations along with being a principal investor in several of the organizations.
 Mr. Kratz is also a principal investor in privately held non-bank financial services related entities.
 Mr. Kratz's extensive business and banking experience, as well as his long-standing community business and banking relationships in the Quad Cities Metropolitan Area, qualify him to serve on our Board of Directors.

 Michael P. Rafferty has served on our Board of Directors since July 2014 and serves as Chairman of the Audit Committee.
 Mr. Rafferty was a member of the public accounting firm Ernst & Young LLP from 1975 until his retirement in 2013, was admitted as Partner of the Firm in 1988, and served as the Audit Practice Leader for the Southwest Region from 2004 to 2013.
 During his career with Ernst & Young, he primarily served clients in the financial services and healthcare industries.
 Mr. Rafferty graduated with a Bachelor of Science degree in Accounting from the University of New Orleans.
-Mr. Rafferty is a Certified Public Accountant and is licensed in Texas and Louisiana.
+Mr. Rafferty is a certified public accountant and is licensed in Texas and Louisiana.
 Mr. Rafferty's extensive experience in the financial services industry qualifies him to serve on our Board of Directors.
 Mr. Rafferty also serves on the board of directors and Audit Committee of MoneyGram International, Inc. (NASDAQ:MGI) since 2016.

 C. Todd Sparks has served on our Board of Directors since 2010.
 He also serves as a director of our wholly owned subsidiary bank, TBK Bank, SSB.
 He is vice president and chief financial officer of Discovery Operating Inc., where he has been employed since 1992.
-He currently serves on the Board of Directors of Patriot Drilling, LLC, FirstCapital Bank of Texas and First Bancshares of Texas (Holding Company).
+He currently serves on the Board of Directors of Patriot Drilling,

+LLC, FirstCapital Bank of Texas and First Bancshares of Texas (Holding Company).
 Mr. Sparks received a bachelor of business administration from Baylor University in 1989 and a master of business administration from Texas A&M University in 1992.
-Mr. Sparks' extensive business and banking experience, as well as his long-standing business and banking relationships in the community, qualify him to serve on our Board of Directors.
+Mr. Sparks' extensive business and banking experience, as well as his long- standing business and banking relationships in the community, qualify him to serve on our Board of Directors.